Construction Manager Resume Guide: California Edition (2026)

 Project Portfolio Scope

-Employers assess your capability through the scale of projects you've managed.
+California employers assess your capability through the scale and complexity of projects you've managed.
 Document your experience with specific metrics: - Contract values (individual projects and cumulative portfolio) - Square footage or unit counts - Project types (commercial, residential, healthcare, industrial) - Delivery methods (design-bid-build, design-build, CM at-risk, IPD)

 Budget and Schedule Performance